Strategy11/formidable-forms/readme.txt

 [See more FAQs](https://formidableforms.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==
+- 3.0.06 =
+* New: Include the link to duplucate a form in the free form builder
+* Fix: If the reply to address in the email is not specified, use only the from email without the from name to increase receivability
+* Fix: Improve styling without CSS grids when using left, right, and inline labels
+* Fix: Make the frmFrontForm.fieldValueChanged function public in the javascript so it can be triggered by scripts in other plugins

 = 3.0.05 =
 * Fix: The visual form styler didn't look good when CSS grids were turned off
 * Fix: Prevent past database migrations from being run again.
 This was making some field sizes much larger.